-A 1-year certificate program or 2-year associate’s degree normally includes coursework in anatomy, medical terminology, risk management, legal issues relating to healthcare documentation, and English grammar and punctuation.
+Programs normally include coursework in anatomy, medical terminology, risk management, legal issues relating to healthcare documentation, and English grammar and punctuation.
 Many of these programs include supervised on-the-job experience.
-Some transcriptionists, especially those already familiar with medical terminology from previous experience as a nurse or medical secretary, become proficient through refresher courses and training.
+Some transcriptionists, especially those already familiar with medical terminology from previous experience as a nursing assistant or medical secretary, become proficient through refresher courses and training.

 Licenses, Certifications, and Registrations

 Although certification is not required, some medical transcriptionists choose to become certified.
 For example, the Association for Healthcare Documentation Integrity offers the Registered Healthcare Documentation Specialist (RHDS) and the Certified Healthcare Documentation Specialist (CHDS) certifications.
 Both certifications require passing an exam and are valid for a specified number of years.
 In order to recertify, individuals must earn continuing education credits.

 The RHDS certification is for recent graduates with little experience who work in a single specialty environment, such as a clinic or a physician’s office.
 The CHDS certification is for transcriptionists who hold the RHDS designation.
 In addition, CHDS candidates must have at least 2 years of acute care experience, including experience handling dictation in various medical specialties.